 Mutual Funds: What does it mean?

-A mutual fund is an investment vehicle made up of a pool of money collected from many investors for the purpose of investing in securities such as stocks, bonds, money market instruments and other assets.
+A mutual fund is an investment vehicle made up of a pool of money collected from many investors for the purpose of investing in securities such as stocks, bonds, money market instruments, and other assets.
 Mutual funds are operated by professional money managers, who allocate the fund’s investments and attempt to produce capital gains and/or income for the fund’s investors.
 A mutual fund’s portfolio is structured and maintained to match the investment objectives stated in its prospectus.

-Mutual funds give small or individual investors access to professionally managed portfolios of equities, bonds and other securities.
+Mutual funds give small or individual investors access to professionally managed portfolios of equities, bonds, and other securities.
 Each shareholder, therefore, participates proportionally in the gains or losses of the fund.
-Mutual funds invest in a lot of securities, and performance is usually tracked as the change in the total market cap of the fund, derived by aggregating performance of the underlying investments.
+Mutual funds invest in a lot of securities, and performance is usually tracked as the change in the total market cap of the fund, derived by aggregating the performance of the underlying investments.

 Mutual fund units, or shares, can typically be purchased or redeemed as needed at the fund’s current net asset value (NAV) per share, which is sometimes expressed as NAVPS.
-A fund’s NAV is derived by dividing the total value of the securities in the portfolio with consideration of all expenses related to fund management by the total amount of units outstanding.
+A fund’s NAV is derived by dividing the total value of the securities in the portfolio with consideration of all expenses related to funding management by the total amount of units outstanding.